-Researchers are currently studying the mechanisms of disease resistance that worm casts provide, not only to plants, but also to seeds prior to germination.
-Worm castings are known to shorten the seed germination cycle, but are now also being found to colonize the surface of seeds, protecting them from infection.
+Researchers are currently studying the mechanisms of disease resistance that worm casts provide, not only to plants, but to seeds prior to germination.
+Worm castings are known to shorten the seed germination cycle and have now been found to colonize the surface of seeds, protecting them from infection.

 Worm Casts provide an organic alternative to synthetic pesticides, which are currently being used to coat seeds in the industry.
-Researchers are finding promising results where worm casts provide effective seed protection, and thus promote a healthier environment.
+Researchers are finding promising results where worm casts provide effective seed protection, while promoting a healthier seedling environment.

 Worm Castings and Soil Remediation